Rule by decree: Legal situation

-Similar concepts exist in other countries, such as in Ireland, where the Emergency Powers Act allows the government to rule by decrees called Emergency Powers Orders in any aspect of national life, if the parliament invokes the emergency clause in Article 28(3) of the Constitution.
-The Act however allows the Dáil Éireann to void specific EPOs in a free vote or end the state of emergency at any time.
-In the UK, the Civil Contingencies Act 2004 allows for emergency regulations to be made by statutory instrument to deal with that emergency.
+Similar provisions exist elsewhere.
+In Ireland, the Emergency Powers Act allows the government to rule by decrees called Emergency Powers Orders in any aspect of national life if the parliament invokes the emergency clause in Article 28(3) of the Constitution; the Dáil Éireann may void specific orders in a free vote or end the state of emergency at any time.
+In the United Kingdom, Part 2 of the Civil Contingencies Act 2004 allows a senior minister to make emergency regulations by statutory instrument, which lapse unless approved by both Houses of Parliament within seven days.

-Other political concepts, such as French decrees, orders in council in the Commonwealth, and executive orders in the United States are partially based on this notion of decrees, although they are far more limited in scope and generally subject to judicial review.
+Other instruments, such as French decrees, orders in council in the Commonwealth, and executive orders in the United States, are partly based on the notion of a decree but are far more limited in scope and generally subject to judicial review.